BejanSadeghian/my-right-hand/README.md

 ## Testing

 The project includes some tests, which are located in the `tests` directory.
 The tests use pytest and can be run with the pytest command.

-## Note

-Please make sure to set up the necessary environment variables for OpenAI and Gmail API in a `.env` file or your environment.
-The project uses python-dotenv to load environment variables from a `.env` file.

 ## Disclaimer